Base Models Know How to Reason, Thinking Models Learn When: Taxonomy of Reasoning Mechanisms

-The DeepSeek-R1 distilled models are a series of smaller dense models, which have been fine-tuned to mimic the behavior of the full DeepSeek R1 model, a recent \emph{thinking} model that has achieved a similar performance to OpenAI's o1-preview on the ARC-AGI-Pub dataset \citep{r1ArcPrizeAnalysis,o3ARCPrize}.
-These distilled models have parameter counts ranging from 1.5B to 70B, implemented on both Qwen and Llama architectures, and their performance matches or exceeds that of leading production models, including GPT-4o \citep{gpt4o} and Claude 3.5 Sonnet \citep{claude35sonnet}, across several math and coding benchmarks \citep{deepseekR1}.

-The DeepSeek-R1 model itself is trained using a multi-stage process that combines large-scale reinforcement learning (RL) with supervised fine-tuning (SFT).
-Similarly, \texttt{QwQ-32B} is a large language model trained with RLVR, which optimizes the model with stepwise signals from automated verifiers rather than outcome-only rewards, explicitly shaping intermediate reasoning.
-This model is not distilled from DeepSeek-R1, providing a contrast between distillation-driven and verifier-driven reasoning.

-We performed an extensive grid search across these five models, using $6$ distributed layers and cluster sizes (ranging from $5$ to $50$ categories with increments of $5$) to identify the optimal taxonomy configuration.
+We performed an extensive grid search across these nine models, using $6$ distributed layers and cluster sizes (ranging from $5$ to $50$ categories with increments of $5$) to identify the optimal taxonomy configuration.
 For comparison across configurations, we apply min-max normalization within each model.
-The results are shown in \Cref{fig:taxonomy-grid-search}, and we provide the complete taxonomies for our best-performing SAE configurations in \cref{app:sae_appendix}.
+The results are shown in \Cref{fig:taxonomy-grid-search}, and we provide the complete taxonomies for our selected SAE configurations in \cref{app:sae_appendix}.
+To confirm that these results are not an artifact of using LLMs as graders, we validate both the grading judges and the discovered category labels against human annotators in \cref{app:human-eval}, finding strong agreement (e.g.\ $14/15$ ORZ-7B categories match a human-written label).